On perpetuities with light tails: Abstract

 \section{Abstract}

 In the paper we consider the asymptotics of logarithmic tails of a perpetuity

 in the case when $\P(M\in[0,1))=1$ and $Q$ has all exponential moments.
 If $M$ and $Q$ are independent, under regular variation assumptions, we find the precise asymptotics of $-\log\P(R>x)$ as $x\to\infty$.
-If $M$ and $Q$ are dependent, we give asymptotic bounds for $-\log\P(R>x)$.
+Moreover, we deal with the case of dependent $M$ and $Q$ and give asymptotic bounds for $-\log\P(R>x)$.
 It turns out that dependence structure between $M$ and $Q$ has a significant impact on the asymptotic rate of logarithmic tails of $R$.
 Such phenomenon is not observed in the case of heavy-tailed perpetuities.